What is a Prenup – Prenuptial Agreements Explained

 As unromantic as prenuptial agreements sound, they help couples avoid lengthy and costly disputes over money and assets should the marriage breakdown.

 If they are drafted properly by qualified lawyers then they can be legally binding and courts are likely to enforce the agreement you’ve reached.
+Find out five things you need to know about Prenuptial Agreements.

 Information and advice on Prenuptial and Postnuptial Agreements.